 One generation commends your works to another; they tell of your mighty acts.
 Psalm 145: 4

-Wagga Wagga congregation is involved in a two-year coaching journey with Grow Ministries.
-Recently, after learning about Intergenerational Faith Formation, their Grow Coaching team decided to put together a worship event based around the idea of intentionally bringing together and involving everyone in the congregation, from the littlest children up to the oldest members.
-The worship service was structured around the theme of Serving Others, using the *GIFT - Generations in Faith Together resource from Grow Ministries.
+Wagga Wagga congregation has completed a two-year coaching journey with Grow Ministries.
+After learning about Intergenerational Faith Formation, their Grow Coaching team decided to put together a worship event based around the idea of intentionally bringing together and involving everyone in the congregation, from the littlest children up to the oldest members.
+The worship service was structured around the theme of Serving Others, using the *GIFT - Growing in Faith Together resource from Grow Ministries.

 During the children's address, we performed a skit for the children, portraying a basketball coach trying to encourage a resistant player to get in the game and use their talents.
 The message was that we are part of a team and we all have something to contribute.